Dkrunall/ekmat/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## PhonePe Payment Gateway Setup

+To enable payment functionality, you need to set up the PhonePe payment gateway:

+1. Complete your PhonePe Business Account verification
+2. Create a webhook in your PhonePe dashboard
+3. Get your API credentials from https://developer.phonepe.com
+4. Update the [.env.local](file:///Users/krunaldarji/Downloads/upskill/.env.local) file with your credentials

+For detailed instructions, see [PHONEPE_SETUP.md](PHONEPE_SETUP.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: